allegro/blog/_posts/2021-10-22-async_programming_python.md

 asynchronous HTTP application.

 ## Python asyncio
-Actually the async/await syntax is present only since Python 3.7.
+In fact, the async/await syntax is present only since Python 3.7.
 Prior to 3.7 coroutines were actually written as generators with special annotation attached to them.

-Python standard library provides us with a ready to use event loop to run our coroutines as well as a set of convenient awaitable operations covering all the lowest level blocking operations we usually deal with.
+Python standard library provides us with a ready-to-use event loop to run our coroutines as well as a set of convenient awaitable operations covering all the lowest level blocking operations we usually deal with.
 If you want to learn more about low level async API in Python, [PEP3156](https://www.python.org/dev/peps/pep-3156/) is a great place to start.

-Furthermore, there are a huge number of libraries making use of this low level API.
+Furthermore, there is a huge number of libraries making use of this low level API.
 They implement HTTP clients, web frameworks, database drivers and many others.
 My favourite asynchronous libraries in Python are: asynchronous HTTP client [aiohttp](https://docs.aiohttp.org/en/stable/), web framework [FastAPI](https://fastapi.tiangolo.com/) and MongoDB driver [Motor](https://motor.readthedocs.io/en/stable/).

-In fact, the Python event loop actually runs on futures, also known as promises in other languages.
-Coroutines are implemented with tasks which rely on futures, so our implementation is actually simplified.
+In reality, the Python event loop runs on futures, also known as promises in other languages.
+Coroutines are implemented with tasks which rely on futures.
+Our implementation is actually simplified as it bypasses some abstraction layers.
 You should remember that when looking into Python sources, so you don’t get confused!

 When I first started learning coroutines I had hard times trying to figure out all the strange behaviours myself.
 It was only the understanding of how things